Nicolas Party

-Nicolas Party (b.
-July 1, 1980, in Lausanne, Switzerland) is a Swiss visual artist living and working in New York City and Brussels.
+Nicolas Party (born 1 July 1980) is a Swiss visual artist.
+He lives and works in New York City and Brussels.
 He is known for his multi-media interdisciplinary immersive exhibitions.

+Biography

-He received his BFA from the Lausanne School of Art in 2004 and his MFA from the Glasgow School of Art, in Glasgow, Scotland in 2009.
+He received his BFA degree from the École cantonale d'art de Lausanne in 2004 and his MFA from the Glasgow School of Art, in Glasgow, Scotland in 2009.